-Professional (business, medical, dental, etc.), service-only, and local (non-national) fraternities and sororities also exist on campus but do not qualify for membership in a Greek Council, and most do not have national governing bodies.
+Professional (business, medical, dental, etc.), service-only, and local (non-national) fraternities and sororities also exist on campus but many do not qualify for membership in a Greek Council, and most do not have national governing bodies.
 This lack of recognition does not necessarily reflect negatively on them.

 A chapter whose recognition has been removed by the University, a Greek Life Council, or an inter/national organization, occasionally will choose to continue functioning without oversight as an organization.
 In these situations, a group may commonly be referred to as being a “rogue” organization.
 It is important for a student who is interested in joining a fraternity or sorority to fully understand the implications of joining one of these disaffiliated or “rogue” groups.

 Besides the high risk and inappropriate behavior that has usually precipitated the loss of the group’s previous recognition, these organizations no longer benefit from the privileges that their previous recognition afforded.
 These include, but are not limited to; professional staff and alumni advising and support, proactive educational programming, leadership development, oversight of risk management efforts, service opportunities, academic support, and participation in social, intramural, and other campus and Greek Life activities.

 The Office of Greek Life recognizes organizations’ work to demonstrate compliance with their founding values and principles by participating in the Achievement Expectations Program, for which they receive recognition and endorsement.
 Disaffiliated groups do not participate in these efforts.